flutter/website/src/docs/development/tools/hot-reload.md

 description: Speed up development using Flutter's hot reload feature.
 ---

 Flutter's hot reload feature helps you quickly and easily experiment, build UIs, add features, and fix bugs.
 Hot reload works by injecting updated source code files into the running [Dart Virtual Machine (VM)][].
 After the VM updates classes with the new versions of fields and functions, the Flutter framework automatically rebuilds the widget tree, allowing you to quickly view the effects of your changes.

+## How to perform a hot reload

 To hot reload a Flutter app: